Soap opera

 Evening soap operas and those that air at a rate of one episode per week are more likely to feature the entire cast in each episode and present all storylines.
 Evening soap operas and serials that run for only part of the year tend to bring things to a dramatic end-of-season cliffhanger.

-In 1976, ''Time'' magazine described American daytime television as "TV's richest market", noting the loyalty of the soap opera fan base and the expansion of several half-hour series into hour-long broadcasts in order to maximize ad revenues.
+In 1976, ''Time'' magazine described American daytime television as "TV's richest market", noting the loyalty of the soap opera fan base and the expansion of several half-hour series into hour-long broadcasts in order to maximise advertising revenues.
 The article explained that at that time, many prime time series lost money, while daytime serials earned profits several times more than their production costs.
 The issue's cover notably featured its first daytime soap stars, Bill Hayes and Susan Seaforth Hayes of ''Days of Our Lives'', a married couple whose onscreen and real-life romance was widely covered by both the soap opera magazines and the mainstream press at large.
 Provided by Wikipedia